"I've lived in Sunnydale a couple of years now. You know what I've never noticed before? This big honkin' castle."

 - Stephen King does this often.
 A good many of his books are prefaced with the statement that parts of the city, state, or country that is featured are straight made up.

 - Made very well explicit in The Dark Tower.
 The geography and distances are stated in-story to actually change.
 This is probably our first clue that something is seriously wrong with the world.
+Later, the series begins to explore parallel universes and rolls most of the rest of Stephen King's works, explicitly or implicitly, into its multiverse, setting up an elaborate justification / Handwave / lampshading for any inconsistencies between books: they take place in very similar but subtly different universes!

 - The Discworld.
 Ankh-Morpork is concisely plotted, but everywhere else can be pretty vague.
 Fortunately, any possible continuity errors were explained away in Thief of Time as alternate pasts from the badly-repaired fabric of history.